jehirsch10/NLLogbook/README.md

 - fdf fdsf tis fdsfsd
 - i s

+### GET operation to search for a logbook using fuzzy searching is now implemented(/fuzzy).
+Using the previously mentioned Sparta example, some queries(in body) that will find it include:
+- is
+- parta
+- isn
+- sparta

+And some queries that will not find it include:
+- part
+- This is
+- is s
+- \*Sparta*!

-GET operation to search for a logbook using fuzzy searching is **NOT** yet implemented.
+### GET operation to search for a logbook using a match query and fuzzy searching is now implemented(/search).
+Using the previously mentioned Sparta example, some queries that(in body) will find it include:
+- is
+- thas xfr
+- isn
+- \*Sporta*!

+And some queries that will not find it include:
+- part
+- fdfdf fdfd

-GET operation to search for a logbook using a more-like-this query and fuzzy searching is **NOT** yet implemented.
+### GET operation to search for a logbook using a multi-match query and fuzzy searching is now implemented.(/multisearch/{other_field})
+This operation cannot be well tested using the current curl index set-up, as it is meant for searching through multiple fields rather than just description.

 *Note that authentication/authorization is not required.